-Based on our review, which is not an audit, nothing has come to our attention that causes us to believe that the Tables presented on pages 5 to 6 of the Report do not present fairly, in all material respects, in accordance with the basis of preparation as described on pages 5 and 6 of the Report.
+We have reviewed the tables on pages 5 and 6 (the Tables) of the Tax Report for the year ended 31 August 2017 (the Report) of Bank of Queensland Limited (BOQ).
+Based on our review, which is not an audit, nothing has come to our attention that causes us to believe that the Tables presented on pages 5 and 6 of the Report do not present fairly, in all material respects, in accordance with the basis of preparation as described on pages 5 and 6 of the Report.